-With respect to the projected costs of natural gas, Ms. Hager testified that they are a key input into the Company's IRP analysis.
-She stated that these costs have dropped significantly over approximately the last year, mainly due to expectations regarding the availability of domestic shale natural gas.
-However, she stated that "questions" remain regarding access to shale gas, and thus uncertainty exists regarding the long-term availability and pricing of natural gas.
-However, she indicated, natural gas resources are a part of Duke's planned-for diversified energy mix.
-(T. Vol. 2, p.
-65)
+Ms. Hager testified that the projected costs of natural gas is a key input into the Company's IRP analysis.
+She stated that projected costs have dropped significantly over approximately the last year, mainly due to expectations regarding the availability of domestic shale natural gas.
+She stated, however, that questions remain regarding access to shale gas, and thus uncertainty exists regarding the long-term availability and pricing of natural gas.
+However, she indicated that natural gas resources are a part of Duke's planned-for diversified energy mix.

 Ms. Hager testified that in the 2010 IRP, Duke considered a range of possible carbon allowance prices, consistent with Duke's expectation for a carbon-constrained future.
 To determine the range of prices to be considered in the IRP, Duke utilized various federal cap and trade proposals, as well as a possible non-cap and trade approach involving a federal clean energy standard.
-(T. Vol. 2, p.
-66)

-With respect to the Company's baseline projected load impacts for energy efficiency (EE) and demand-side management (DSM) resources, Ms. Hager testified that these were based on the settlement regarding Duke's Energy Efficiency Plan reached in Docket No. E-7, Sub 831, which incorporates impacts measured at 85% of the targets set forth in the settlement.
+With respect to the Company's baseline projected load impacts for EE and DSM resources, Ms. Hager testified that these were based on the settlement regarding Duke's Energy Efficiency Plan reached in Docket No. E-7, Sub 831, which incorporates impacts measured at 85% of the targets set forth in the settlement.
 For purposes of the 2010 IRP, Duke assumed that total efficiency savings will continue to grow through 2021.
-Additionally, she testified that Duke developed a high impact scenario using 100% of the settlement targets for five years and then an annual increase of 1% of retail sales until the impacts reach the economic potential set forth in the 2007 market potential study.
-(T. Vol. 2, p.
-67)
+Additionally, Ms. Hager testified that Duke developed a high impact scenario using 100% of the settlement targets for five years and then an annual increase of 1% of retail sales until the impacts reach the economic potential set forth in the 2007 market potential study.

 Ms. Hager testified that in the 2010 IRP, Duke modified its consideration of renewable energy resources due to North Carolina's enactment of the Renewable Energy and Energy Efficiency Portfolio Standard (REPS).
 In addition to explicitly incorporating the impact of the REPS on North Carolina retail sales, Duke included the same requirements for all sales, retail and wholesale, to take into account the possibility of a Federal Renewable Standard.
-(T. Vol. 2, pp. 67-68)

 In conclusion, Ms. Hager testified that the results of the 2010 IRP suggest that a combination of additional baseload, intermediate, and peaking generation, as well as renewable, EE, and DSM resources, are needed to meet customers' needs over the next 20 years.
 She stated that the 2010 IRP supports new nuclear generation, either owned solely by Duke or jointly owned, as the best option for meeting Duke's long term baseload generation needs.
-She stated that the need for new baseload generation is demonstrated by the fact that in the IRP, the cost to customers of portfolios including nuclear capacity and energy is lower than the cost of those portfolios that do not.
-Ms Hager stated that this result was consistent with results obtained in IRP analyses performed in the 2007-2009 time frame.
-Therefore, Ms. Hager testified, it is prudent for Duke to continue to develop new nuclear generation as a resource option for the 2020 time frame.
-(T. Vol. 2, pp. 72-74)
+She stated that the need for new baseload generation is demonstrated by the fact that, in the IRP, the cost to customers of portfolios including nuclear capacity and energy is lower than the cost of those portfolios that do not.
+Ms. Hager stated that this result was consistent with results obtained in IRP analyses performed in the 2007-2009 time frame.
+Therefore, testified Ms. Hager, it is prudent for Duke to continue to develop new nuclear generation as a resource option for the 2020 time frame.